citiususc/blinkg/README.md

 If the Ontology Property is ambiguous or insufficiently discriminative (e.g., contains repeated or noisy values), we fall back to a composite key using Entity Class and Data Reference, which we identified empirically as the most informative pair of fields across scenarios.
 This step ensures that each predicted row is compared against the most appropriate reference, minimizing false negatives due to misalignment.

 ## How can I add a different LLM model to the comparison?
-And how can I create a new scenario?

-To replicate the procedure, you can use the script ```hf_inference.py``` from the ```src/executions/hf``` folder.
+To replicate the procedure, you can use the script ```hf_inference.py``` from the ```src/blinkg/execution``` folder.
 This script allows you to add any model that supports inference in HuggingFace to the comparison.
 In our comparison, it has been used for the *Llama-3.3-70B-Instruct* and *Mixtral-8x22B-Instruct-v0.1 models*.

 In order to use it, you can add the model to the ```MODEL_OPTIONS``` dictionary.